 When interest rates are very low while asset markets are rising, something predictable happens.
 That liquidity being pumped into the system doesn’t get invested in new enterprises and it doesn’t trickle down to main street.
 It goes looking for the largest, fastest returns it can find.
 That pushes asset markets up.
 When cheap loans earn high returns we predictably see borrowed money finding its way into asset markets, pumping up the value of investment assets across the board.

 So What Does That Mean?

 The surge in the value of popular cryptocurrencies is not happening because investors think the dollar is doomed.
 It’s not happening because cryptocurrencies are drawing money from other investment classes.
-It’s simply happening because low interests have pushed huge amounts of money into the economy and that money is piling into asset markets across the board.
+It’s simply happening because low interest rates have pushed huge amounts of money into the economy and that money is piling into asset markets across the board.
 There is no dollar vs. crypto faceoff.